theleveragedguess/algorist/part_1/chapter_3/README.md

 ## Contiguous vs. Linked Data Structures

 Data structures can be neatly classified as either _contiguous_ or _linked_ depending or whether they are based on arrays or pointers.
-* _Contiguous-allocated structures_, single slabs of memory, arrays, matrices, heaps and hash tables.
+* _Contiguous-allocated structures_ — single slabs of memory, arrays, matrices, heaps, and hash tables.
-* _Linked Data structures_ distinct chunks of memory glued by pointers, lists, trees and graph adjacency lists.
+* _Linked Data structures_ — distinct chunks of memory glued by pointers, lists, trees, and graph adjacency lists.

 __Arrays__